Make an Appointment: 647-969-7980 | [email protected]

 Registered Psychotherapist (Qualifying)

-Arushi strongly believes that we all carry the power and wisdom to heal ourselves within ourselves, but sometimes need support and guidance to facilitate this process.
-Over her 6 years of experience and growth as a therapist, she has developed a trauma informed, collaborative, and resiliency based approach with clients, and aim to provide an empathetic, warm and non-judgemental space where you feel it is safe to explore and express yourself.
-She believes that every individual is on a unique journey of self-discovery and growth, and her goal is to support and assist you using evidence-based modalities.
-She thinks that the therapeutic relationship is one of the most important aspects of therapy, and she strives to provide you with unconditional acceptance and care.
+She strongly believes that we all carry the power and wisdom to heal ourselves, but sometimes need support and guidance to facilitate this process and navigate the obstacles limiting us from the life we wish to lead.
+Over her six years of experience and growth as a psychotherapist, she has developed a trauma informed, collaborative, and resiliency based approach with clients.
+Her aim is to provide an empathetic, warm and non-judgemental space where you feel it is safe to explore and process your emotions and thoughts, understand yourself, and learn skills to help you cope with whatever life throws your way.
+She believes that the therapeutic relationship is one of the most important aspects of therapy, and strives to make you feel seen, heard, and valued.